 HEET – This text adds clarity about the permissible options for the non-gas pipe alternative.

 Supported by: NCLC; Conservation Law Foundation; PowerOptions

+Statements in Support:

+Conservation Law Foundation: In its Order in DPU Docket No. 20-80-B, the DPU found “that consideration of non-gas pipeline alternatives [including networked thermal] is necessary to minimize investments in the gas pipeline system that may be stranded costs in the future as decarbonization measures are implemented.”
+(DPU 20-80-B, Order at 2).

 Opposed by: NEGWA/USW; Eversource; Liberty; National Grid; Unitil